End Sex Trafficking

-Human trafficking for sexual exploitation is a growing issue around the world, and an overwhelming majority of victims of the trade are female.
-Equality Now targets the roots of the problem - the demand for paid sex - to protect women and girls from trafficking.
+Human trafficking for sexual exploitation is a growing issue globally, and an overwhelming majority of victims of the trade are female.

 What is Sex Trafficking?